Warning: This article contains content that may be disturbing to readers. Discretion is advised.

 He guessed Buffalo Woman’s first name might have been “Angel.”

-He said he used marijuana frequently, killed a rabbit when he was a child and some cats as a young adult.
+He said he used marijuana frequently, killed a rabbit when he was a child and tortured some cats to death as a young adult.

 Preceding a bathroom break, Skibicki said he would only speak to “white” police officers.